mrdefenestrator/gitops-demo/README.md

 ## Upgrades and Management

 This system uses GitOps for deployment of manifests to Kubernetes via a synchronization provided by Flux.
 All manifests that the system relies on are continuously synced with the cluster according to their respective schedules.
 This synchronization means that all creation, deletion, and updates of resources in Kubernetes are controlled by the contents of this git repo.
-By perfoming the desired changes locally, and then either pushing (if using trunk-based development) or creating and merging a pull request (if using github flow or similar), the flux operators in the cluster will automatically update the contents of the cluster after the git branch has been updated.
+By performing the desired changes locally, and then either pushing (if using trunk-based development) or creating and merging a pull request (if using github flow or similar), the flux operators in the cluster will automatically update the contents of the cluster after the git branch has been updated.

 ### Examples